tmobile/magentaA11y/_checklist-web/breadcrumbs.md

 mobile:
   swipe: |
-    Focus moves to the element
+    Focus moves to the link
   doubletap: |
     Activates the link